ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities

+The Oblivious Gateway Resource can be operated by a different entity than the Target Resource.
+However, this means that the client needs to trust the Oblivious Gateway Resource not to modify requests or responses.
+This analysis concerns itself with a deployment scenario where a single server provides both the Oblivious Gateway Resource and Target Resource.

 A server that operates both Oblivious Gateway and Target Resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.